sourcey/libsourcey/README.md

 ## Issues

-If you find any bugs or issues please use the [Github issue tracker](https://github.com/sourcey/libsourcey/issues).
+For bugs and issues please use the [Github issue tracker](https://github.com/sourcey/libsourcey/issues).